 Just as the name implies, early intervention focuses on the development of children aged 0-3.
 While some parents and caregivers may feel like this is too early to address speech and language needs, research clearly indicates that these are crucial years of development and that therapy enhances important skills during this stage.
 Speech therapists that focus on early intervention cover a variety of concerns, such as feeding, language development, play skills, attention, and speech.

 Feeding therapy can begin in infancy and help with the transition from bottle feeding to table foods, especially for a child that has a cleft palate.
 An early intervention therapist can also help increase a child’s tolerance for oral feeding as they transition from tube feeding, such as a nasogastric tube.

 Speech therapists also work with families to develop their child’s attention and play skills.
-While these might look like the therapist is simply playing with your child, purposeful play is essential to helping expand a child’s language skills, improve their ability to express their wants and needs, and more.
-Therapists use targeted play, and also teach parents how to incorporate these techniques at home, to develop necessary skills such as turn taking, sharing, and using words and gestures to communicate.
+While it might look like the therapist is simply playing with your child, purposeful play is essential to helping expand a child’s language skills, improve their ability to express their wants and needs, and more.
+Therapists use targeted play, and teach families how to incorporate these techniques at home, to develop necessary skills such as turn-taking, sharing, and using words and gestures to communicate.

 Where do speech therapists work?

 Speech-language pathologists work in a variety of settings.
 Here are a few of the most common: